Manuel José: Coaching career

-On 3 July 2012, Manuel José was named as Persepolis's head coach and signed a one-year contract with the club, replacing Mustafa Denizli, who resigned from his position in June 2012 due to personal reasons.
+On 3 July 2012, Manuel José was named as Persepolis's head coach and signed a one-year contract with the club, replacing Mustafa Denizli, who resigned from his position in June 2012 for personal reasons.
 On 7 December 2012, it was announced that Manuel José was no longer the team's head coach for the upcoming fixtures.
 On 10 December 2012, he was officially sacked by the club and was replaced by Yahya Golmohammadi.